lijiulong/SqlManager/README.md

 SqlManager in an ERP system, but it can be used in some part of such large system.

 ## How to use SqlManager?
+Store your sql scripts inside an xml file.
+You can organize those files by folders or put them in different places.
+For the content and format of xml file, please refer to [this sample file](SqlManager\StandaloneQueries_Sample.xml).

+In your program, you need to add `Franksoft.SqlManager.DbProviders` to namespace usings and create a new instance of any type of DbProvider.
+DbProvider is a wrap class of native ADO.Net class.
+You can create a new instance like this:

+    ```C#
+    OleDbProvider provider = new OleDbProvider(connectionString);
+    ```

+After create this provider, assign it to SqlManager, so that SqlManager will be able to use this provider.

+    ```C#
+    SqlManager.Instance.DbProvider = provider;
+    ```

+Then you can access all methods in `SqlManager.Instance` such as `DbDataReader GetStandaloneQueryReader(string key)`, `int ExecuteStandaloneNonQuery(string key)` or `object ExecuteStandaloneScalar(string key)`.
+You can get results directly with the key you configured inside xml file.
+SqlManager is designed as singleton pattern, there will be only one instance in one application domain.

+For detailed instructions, please refer to [HOWTO.md](HOWTO.md).

 ## Road map
 Currently SqlManager is already used in enterprise applications.
 All planned functions are completed.
 There is no plan